-The disgusting crimes of Levi Bellfield, killer of Milly Dowler, are examined in a Channel 5 documentary tonight (Wednesday January 13 2021) but who were his other victims?
+A new Channel 5 documentary examines the disgusting crimes of Levi Bellfield, killer of Milly Dowler – but who were his other victims?

 The English serial killer and sex offender famously murdered schoolgirl Milly, but there were more tragic young women he preyed upon.

 Here’s everything you need to know.

 Levi is a former doorman and car clamper, who committed (at least) three murders.